Tasmanian devils are being born on Australia’s mainland after 3,000 years. But can they survive?

 Though they once thrived on the island of Tasmania — where there are no dingoes — a contagious facial cancer has wiped out an estimated 90 percent of the population in the past few decades.

-Reintroducing the sharp-toothed marsupials is a part of a larger project to “rewild” Australia being led by Aussie Ark, a wildlife group that has released dozens Tasmanian devils into a fenced 1,000-acre sanctuary in New South Wales where they are protected from predators and monitored by scientists, but otherwise free to live as they would in the wild.
+Reintroducing the sharp-toothed marsupials is a part of a larger project to “rewild” Australia being led by Aussie Ark, a wildlife group that has released dozens of Tasmanian devils into a fenced 1,000-acre sanctuary in New South Wales where they are protected from predators and monitored by scientists but otherwise free to live as they would in the wild.

 Staffers had been watching the devils from a distance “until it was time to step in and confirm the birth of our first wild joeys,” Aussie Ark President Tim Faulker said in a statement.
 Nestled in their mothers’ pouches, where they typically remain for several months after being born, all seven appeared to be healthy and developing normally.